yujuhong/kubernetes/README-GCE-Windows-kube-up.md

 This command, by default, tears down the existing E2E cluster and create a new one.

 No matter what type of cluster you chose to create, the result should be a Kubernetes cluster with one Linux master node, two Linux worker nodes and two Windows worker nodes.
+The number of nodes can be adjusted by setting the `NUM_LINUX_NODES` and `NUM_WINDOWS_NODES` environment variables before running the commands to bring up the cluster.
 The Linux nodes will use the `netd` CNI plugin and the Windows nodes will use `win-bridge`.

 ## Validating the cluster